London Passes: the passes to London

 LONDON CITY CARD |

-Fixed package of defined attractions | Four, two attractions, a Thames sightseeing cruise, a 24-hour hop-on/hop-off bus. + audio guide and 10% discount on additional attractions |
+Fixed package of defined attractions | Four, two attractions, a sightseeing cruise on the Thames, a 24-hour hop-on /hop-off bus. + 10% discount on additional attractions |

 Suitable for hit-and-run vacations, from 1 max 2 days.